1,001 Sayings and Deeds of the Prophet

 Therefore Fatima left Abu Bakr and did not speak to him till she died.

-Bakr, by absconding with the Prophet's estate and Allah, by forbidding any man to marry His Messenger's widows, meant that they were reduced to the status of beggars, dependent on the whims of the parsimonious acquisitive Bakr for their survival.
+By absconding with Muhammad's estate and Allah by forbidding any man to marry His spokesperson's wives after his passing (33:53: You should never hurt the Messenger of Allah, nor take his wives in marriage after him), the parsimonious Bakr reduced many of Muhammad’s widows to the status of beggars, dependent on the whims of his acquisitive nature for their survival.

-Umar, Bakr's successor, would return some of the Prophet's property which was allegedly meant for charity to Ali, Fatima's husband.
-The property had probably lost much of its value after Umar exiled the Jews who farmed the land, justifying his actions in a hadith, that it was always the Prophet’s intention expel the Jews of Khaibar.
+Umar, Bakr's successor, would return some of Muhammad's property (which was allegedly meant for charity) to Ali, Fatima's husband.
+The property had probably lost much of its value after Umar exiled the Jews who farmed the land.

 Narrated Ibn Umar: